 Labor Department gutted

-The COVID-19 global pandemic wreaked havoc on Maryland’s workforce, forcing thousands of Maryland businesses to temporarily shut their doors while leaving many employees without jobs and steady streams of income.
+The COVID-19 global pandemic wreaked havoc on Maryland’s workforce, forcing thousands of Maryland businesses to temporarily shut their doors while leaving many employees without jobs and steady income streams.

-The Labor Department’s unemployment division was vastly overwhelmed, understandably, soon after the pandemic hit.
+The Labor Department’s unemployment division was vastly overwhelmed soon after the pandemic hit.

 But before the pandemic hit, the Labor Department was gutted, according to Senate President Bill Ferguson (D-Baltimore City).